ksopyla/tensorflow-mnist-convnets/README.md

 One-hot encoded labels      Y5[batch, 10]
 ```

-As a optimizer I choose AdamOptimizer and all weights was randomly intialized from gausian distribution
+As an optimizer I choose AdamOptimizer and all weights were randomly initialized from the Gaussian distribution
 with std=0.1.
-Activation function is relu, without dropout.
+The activation function is RELU, without dropout.

 ### Results

 All results are for 5k iteration.

-* five layer convolutional neural network with max pooling : **accuracy=0.9890**
+* five-layers convolutional neural network with max pooling: **accuracy=0.9890**

 ![Tensorflow MNIST train/test loss and accuracy for convolutional 5 layer network](https://plon.io/files/595b0753c0265100013c2c07)

-## Summarry
+## Summary

 * Single layer neural network **accuracy=0.9237**
 * five layer fully-connected : **accuracy=0.9541**